For more on the latest information on accreditation released by the Department, please click here.

 Determination by the Senior Department Official

-After each meeting, NACIQI’s and Department staff's recommendations concerning recognition are forwarded to the Senior Department Official, who makes the decision regarding recognition.
-An agency that disagrees with the decision of the Senior Department Official may appeal to the Secretary (as may the Senior Department Official).
-Agencies may be granted initial recognition or renewal of recognition for a period of up to five years.
+After each meeting, NACIQI's and Department staff's recommendations concerning recognition are forwarded to the Senior Department Official, who makes the decision regarding recognition.
+An agency that disagrees with the decision of the Senior Department Official may appeal to the Secretary.
+The Secretary's decision can also be contested in the Federal court.
+Agencies may be granted initial recognition or renewal of recognition for a period of up to five years (four years for state approval agencies).